On generically non-reduced components of Hilbert schemes of smooth curves: Semi-regularity map and Hodge locus

+\begin{para} In this section, we consider the case when $\gamma$ is the cohomology class of a curve $C$ in a smooth degree $d$ surface $X$ in $\p3$ (recall $C$ need not be reduced).
+We see that the differential map $\ov{\nabla}(\gamma)$ factors through the semi-regularity map, $H^1(\N_{C|X}) \to H^2(\mo_X)$ (Theorem \ref{hf12}).
+Using this description, we compute $\ker \ov{\nabla}(\gamma)$, which is the tangent space to the Hodge locus, $\NL(\gamma)$ at the point corresponding to $X$ (see Corollary \ref{hf12c}). \end{para}

-Another important notion that will be used in this article is that of semi-regularity.
-We recall first the definition. \begin{defi} Let $X$ be a surface and $C \subset X$, a curve in $X$.
+\begin{defi} We start with the definition of a semi-regular curve.
+Let $X$ be a surface and $C \subset X$, a curve in $X$.
 Since $X$ is smooth, $C$ is local complete intersection in $X$.
 Denote by $i$ the closed immersion of $C$ into $X$.
 This gives rise to the short exact sequence: